Mask hacks: the best new face masks and how to wear them

 Dublin-based sustainable store The Kind is new selling handmade adjustable Irish masks.

 Tipperary native Laoise Carey released her gorgeous handmade silk face masks late last year to rave reviews.
-You can even specify if you would like the straps to wrap around the head or ears when ordering.
+She's currently restocking her website and you can even specify if you would like the straps to wrap around the head or ears when ordering.

 Mask4U is a small Irish company which donates 10% of their profits to a Sligo hospice.
 Their adjustable masks come in four different styles for just €7.50.